(Nominees are chosen by more than four thousand directors, writers,

 Outstanding Performance by a Cast in a Comedy Series

-2nd Annual Screen Actors Guild Awards (presented February 24, 1996 for
+2nd Annual Screen Actors Guild Awards (presented February 24, 1996 for performances in 1995)

 Outstanding Performance by a Male Actor in a Comedy Series - Kelsey Grammer